GoogleCloudPlatform/community/tutorials/cloudbuild-test-runner.md

 ---
 title: Using Cloud Build as a test runner
-description: Learn how to use Google Cloud Build as a test runner.
+description: Learn how to use Cloud Build as a test runner.
 author: tmatsuo
-tags: Google Cloud Build, Testing, PHP
+tags: Cloud Build, Testing, PHP
 date_published: 2017-02-01
 ---